wenzhhu/wdio-cucumber-framework-bug/README.md

-# wdio-cucumber-framework-bug
+# wdio-cucumber-framework-bug-8007
-Repo for bug reproduction
+Repo for bug reproduction https://github.com/webdriverio/webdriverio/issues/8007

 Steps to reproduce:
 - Use Node js v12+ (I used 14.18.3)